 “Wait, what!?” you exclaim.
 “That doesn’t sound right.
 We know that Jesus Christ was incarnate as a man, not a woman, so how can He show us femininity?”

-In relationship to His church, the incarnate Member of the Trinity, the Christ, demonstrates masculinity in its pure form.
+In relationship to His church, the incarnate Member of the Trinity, the Christ demonstrates masculinity in its archetypal form.

-But in relationship to the First member of the Trinity, the Second shows us femininity in sundry ways.
+But in relationship to the First member of the Trinity, the Second shows us the precursor to our femininity in sundry ways.

 God is Triune, a community of persons (Matthew 28:19, 2Corinthians 13:14).
 This is a fundamental teaching of the Christian faith.
 We must allow the apostle Paul to expand our thinking beyond the common (and very true) understanding of the First and Second persons of the Godhead as Father and Son.
 When Paul says, “the head of a wife is her husband and the head of Christ is God,” (1Corinthians 11:3), and “all things (masculine and feminine) are out of God” (1Corinthians 11:12), he is not only citing Trinitarian actions as our examples.
 He is also encouraging us to see how all our relationships come out of, and in some way mirror, God’s Trinitarian relationships.
 We are Their image (Genesis 1:27).